edithatogo/mars/docs/READY_FOR_PUBLISHING.md

-# 🎉 pymars v1.0.0: READY FOR PUBLICATION TO PYPI! 🚀
+# 🎉 mars v1.0.0: READY FOR PUBLICATION TO PYPI! 🚀

 ## 🏁 FINAL IMPLEMENTATION STATUS: ✅ COMPLETE AND READY FOR PUBLISHING

-After extensive development, comprehensive testing, and rigorous quality assurance, **pymars v1.0.0 is now officially ready for publication to PyPI and TestPyPI!**
+After extensive development, comprehensive testing, and rigorous quality assurance, **mars v1.0.0 is now officially ready for publication to PyPI and TestPyPI!**

 ## 📊 Implementation Status Summary